sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/slides.md

 ## Some Secret Store Plugins

 * Development plugin
-** Secrets encrypted by symmetric key and stored in Barbican mysql DB ** Encryption key stored in plaintext in barbican.conf ** NOT for production
+ * Secrets encrypted by symmetric key and stored in Barbican DB
+ * Encryption key stored in plaintext in barbican.conf
+ * NOT for production

 * PKCS11 plugin
-** Secrets encrypted by project specific key encryption keys (KEK) and stored in Barbican mysql DB ** KEKs encrypted by Master KEK, which is stored in HSM using PKCS#11.
+ * Secrets encrypted by project specific key encryption keys (KEK) and stored in Barbican DB
+ * KEKs encrypted by Master KEK, which is stored in HSM using PKCS#11.
-** In production with Lunasa, but others possible.
+ * In production with Lunasa, but others possible.

 ## More Secret Store Plugins

 * Dogtag Plugin
-** Secrets stored in Dogtag KRA
+ * Secrets stored in Dogtag KRA
-** KRA is backed by either NSS database or HSM (through PKCS#11) ** Lunasa and Thales netHSM tested, others possible.
+ * KRA is backed by either NSS database or HSM (through PKCS#11)
+ * Lunasa and Thales netHSM tested, others possible.
-** FIPS/ Common Criteria etc.
+ * FIPS/ Common Criteria etc.

 * KMIP

-** Secrets stored in KMIP device
+ * Secrets stored in KMIP device

 ## Barbican Services 101